 Corporate governance in NIBE Industrier AB (NIBE) is performed by the Annual General Meeting, the Board of Directors and the Managing Director/CEO in accordance with the Swedish Companies Act (Swedish Code of Statutes 2005:551), the company’s Articles of Association, the Swedish Annual Accounts Act (1995:1554), the listing agreement with the NASDAQ OMX Stock Exchange in Stockholm, and the Swedish Code of Corporate Governance (the Code).

-The Corporate Governance Report is not part of the Adminisration Report.
-The company’s auditors have examined the Corporate Governance Board, and it is their opinion that the Corporate Governance Report has been properly drawn up and that the statutory information in the Report is consistent with other parts of the Annual Report and consolidated financial statements.
+The corporate governance report is not part of the formal annual report documents.
+The company’s auditors have examined the corporate governance report, and it is their opinion that the corporate governance report has been properly drawn up and that the statutory information in the report is consistent with other parts of the annual report and consolidated financial statements.

-NIBE has its registered offices in Markaryd, Sweden, and the company’s shares have been listed on the NASDAQ OMX Stockholm Exchange since 1997.
+NIBE has its registered office in Markaryd, Sweden, and the company’s shares have been listed on the NASDAQ OMX Stockholm Exchange since 1997.

 Annual General Meeting

 The Annual General Meeting (AGM) is NIBE’s highest decision-making body.
 The AGM elects the company’s Board of Directors and auditors, adopts the accounts, makes decisions on dividends and other appropriations of profits/losses, and discharges the Board of Directors and the MD/CEO from liability.

 The most recent AGM, held on 11 May 2015 in Markaryd, was attended by 450 shareholders.
 Those present represented 49% of the shares and 71% of the total number of votes in the company.
 The AGM was attended by the Board of Directors, the MD/CEO and the company’s auditors.
 The minutes of the AGM and the company’s articles of association are available on the company’s website.